 Part 2 of 3

-In part 1 we discussed 3 keys to attracting the right talent for your team, including defining your ideal candidate, hiring for attitude and core values alignment, and rigorous talent selection strategies.
+In part 1 of Building a High-Performing Team we discussed 3 keys to attracting the right talent for your team, including defining your ideal candidate, hiring for attitude and core values alignment, and rigorous talent selection strategies.

 In this part 2 of the series, we will discuss retaining and keeping your top talent engaged and committed by fostering a positive work environment, effectively managing your team, and nurturing your high-performers.
 Use this as a check list.
 Some things you no doubt can check off.
 There may be others you want to implement or revisit.
 Remember, knowing without doing is worth almost nothing.